isomerpages/moe-jurongsec/_our-experiences/DSA Admission & Application/JSS DSA (Service Leadership).md

 </p>
 <p>All students in the Service Leadership Programme will acquire the knowledge,
-skills and values to become empathetic leaders, adaptive thinkers, and concerned citizens , who lead their peers to identify societal needs and design impactful community projects to serve the community.
+skills and values to become empathetic leaders, adaptive thinkers, and concerned citizens, who lead their peers to identify societal needs and design impactful community projects to serve the community.
 Students will be given opportunities to initiate, lead and execute projects through various Values-in-Action (VIA) platforms in the school.
 Some of these platforms